Beginner's Guide to Airline Miles and Points

 - United Airlines: MileagePlus (SPG 2:1 transfer) (Chase UR)

-- (AMEX MR): American Express Membership Rewards (Amex MR) points can be transferred to over a dozen frequent travel programs associated with popular carriers like Delta and JetBlue, or to hotel chains like Hilton, Best Western, and Starwood.
+- (AMEX MR): American Express Membership Rewards (Amex MR) points can be transferred to over a dozen frequent travel programs, including popular carriers like Delta and JetBlue, or hotel chains like Hilton, Best Western, and Starwood.

-- (Chase UR): With Chase Sapphire Preferred, you can transfer Chase Ultimate Rewards (Chase UR) points to participating frequent flyer programs at full 1:1 value.
-Participating programs include Transfer points to participating frequent travel programs at full 1:1 value - that means 1,000 Chase Ultimate Rewards points equal 1,000 partner miles/points.
-Travel programs include United MileagePlus®, Southwest Airlines Rapid Rewards®, British Airways Executive Club, Virgin Atlantic Flying Club, Korean Air SKYPASS, Singapore Airlines KrisFlyer, Hyatt Gold Passport®, Marriott Rewards®, Priority Club® Rewards and Ritz-Carlton Rewards®.
+- (Chase UR): With Chase Sapphire Preferred, you can transfer Chase Ultimate Rewards (Chase UR) points to participating frequent flyer programs at full 1:1 value (1,000 Chase UR points = 1,000 partner miles/points).
+Travel programs include United MileagePlus®, Southwest Airlines Rapid Rewards®, British Airways Executive Club, Virgin Atlantic Flying Club, Korean Air SKYPASS, Singapore Airlines KrisFlyer, Hyatt Gold Passport®, Marriott Rewards®, IHG Rewards Club®, and Ritz-Carlton Rewards®.

 - (SPG): With the Starwood Preferred Guest Credit Card from American Express (a CreditDonkey advertiser), you can transfer Starwood Preferred Guest (SPG) points to more than 30 airline frequent flyer programs, mostly on a 1:1 basis.
 Plus, if you transfer 20,000 starpoints to a frequent flyer program, you get 5,000 bonus points.